-Our late mother Vi Burnett had many words of motivation and wisdom to share – most encouragement to overcome whatever diversity a person is going to encounter in life.
+Our late mother Vi Burnett had many words of motivation and wisdom to share – most encouragement to overcome whatever adversities a person is going to inherently encounter in life.

 She used to encourage me to use my talents to create the life I want to live.
 I saw her overcome.
 I saw her grow as an adult.
 I saw her become the best version of herself.

 Here’s one of the phrases I constantly heard growing up: “Work hard and be nice (to other people).”

 I have learned this phrase in practice keeps you focused on what really matters.

 I was having lunch at Fort Leavenworth a couple of weeks ago and just happened to be standing in the buffet line behind a man dressed in Buffalo Soldier uniform and regalia.
 He was an officer of a local chapter.